MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/scheduledtasks/Register-ScheduledTask.md

 You can register a task to run executable files (`.exe` and `.com`), batch files (`.bat` and `.cmd`), or any registered file type.
-However, this cmdlet does not check whether the file you intend it to run is compatible with your version, edition or platform specialization of Windows.
+However, this cmdlet does not check whether the file you intend it to run is compatible with your version, edition, or platform specialization of Windows.

 ## EXAMPLES